prona-p4-learning-platform/p4-container/README.md

 The ```--privileged``` option is necessary to run mininet in the container, as typically done for P4 labs and tutorials.

-## CAUTION
+## CAUTION when using p4-container in WSL on Windows

 Be advised, that if you want to run this container using Docker on Windows (using WSL2), some features in mininet, openvswitch, p4environment etc. will not be available to to lack of support for sch_netem in WSL2.

-If you plan to use p4environment in the container, please note that its support to be run inside a container is limited.